 Instead, I would like to use mechanisms like authbind or setcap to use port 554 without being root.
 But this does only work when the function satips_rtsp_port in server.c does not check against getuid()!=0 and changes the port to 9983.
 I suggest printing only an information or warning there.
 If tvheadend has not the appropriate permissions (not being root or using any other mechanism) an error message will be printed later when trying to bind to port 554 anyway.

-#3 Updated by Andreas Tockhorn 16 days ago
+Updated by Andreas Tockhorn over 3 years ago

 I had some time to dive deeper into the topic of privilege seperation.
 From my understanding, this would cause larger effort on changing tvheadend sources.
 Furthermore, it does still rely on starting as rooting, binding to port 554 and afterwards dropping root privileges.
 If this is not done appropriately, it might stil cause a security flaw.
 In addition, I cannot really imagine what is the correct point in time at which the privilege can be dropped, since the satip server can be reconfigured or being activated at any time.